Ship a Car to France

 Travelers (Temporary Imports)

-Duty for importing classic cars is 7%, while duty for all other cars is 20%.
+Import duty for classic cars is 7%, contrasting with 20% for other vehicles.

 Storage Fees